Zeolite: What It Is + Why It Can Detox & Cleanse Your Skin Like Nothing Else

-Not many beauty ingredients begin with the letter Z, but zeolite does and it's definitely an A-lister when it comes to beauty.
+Zeolite is definitely an A-lister when it comes to beauty.
 The mineral has many benefits when used topically.
 Never heard of it?
 We've got you covered.
 Here, our full guide to the under-the-radar active.

 What is it?

 Zeolite is a mineral that is anti-inflammatory, an antioxidant, and helpful for clearing pores.
 First formed more than 300 million years ago, zeolite is a mineral mostly made up of silica (the third most abundant trace element in the human body) and alumina tetrahedra.
-There are many natural variations, each one unique to its environment.
+There are many variations, each one unique to its environment.
 Some formed when volcanic rocks and ash reacted with seawater; others are freshwater variations.
 In Australia, for example, zeolite is also known as clinoptilolite and is thought to be one of the oldest deposits of its kind in the world.

 Why should I use it?